mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 but never enough to really put Dorannia on the economic map.

 In recent years, a new industry has emerged on Dorannia.
-Rather than simply mining and exporting radioactives, the world’s industrial base now constructs a range of fission–based power systems.
+Rather than simply mining and exporting radioactives, the world's industrial base now constructs a range of fission–based power systems.
 These include full–sized nuclear powerplants suitable to power a large town or major industrial complex as well as smaller plants for